SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/shipment-processing/held-shipments.md

   <Tab title="Hold via SAPIENT UI">
     <br />

-    To hold the shipments in SAPIENT, follow the steps as explained in the following procedure.
+    To hold the shipments in SAPIENT, perform the steps as explained in the following procedure.

     <ToggleList>
       <ToggleListItem title={<strong>1.
 Access the manifesting option</strong>} icon="fa-rocket">